typelevel/Laika/docs/src/07-reference/06-release-notes.md

     * Add new AST nodes for different kinds of icon sets: font icons, CSS icons (e.g. image sprites), inline SVG icons and SVG symbols (references).
     * New `@:icon` directive that allows to reference an icon by key in markup documents or templates.
+* Versioning:
-* Versioning: new `renderUnversioned` flag, that can be set to false when rendering older versions (e.g. from a maintenance branch) to ensure that unversioned files always come from the main branch (newest version).
+     * New `renderUnversioned` flag, that can be set to false when rendering older versions (e.g. from a maintenance branch) to ensure that unversioned files always come from the main branch (newest version).
+     * Use existing `/laika/versionInfo.json` documents in the input directory as an alternative to scanning the target directory for indexing the content of older versions.
 * Link Validation: new `addProvidedPath` method on `InputTreeBuilder` that adds a path representing a document which is processed by some external tool, making it available during link validation.
-* PDF Support: upgrade to Apache FOP 2.6 (2.4 and 2.5 were both skipped as they had an issue with dependencies in their POMs).
+* PDF Support: upgrade to Apache FOP 2.6 (2.4 and 2.5 were both skipped as they had an issue with non-public dependencies in their POMs).
 * EPUB Renderer: add support for JavaScript execution in EPUB documents
     * Scripting in EPUB requires a flag to be set for each scripted document in OPF metadata.